SAP/cloud-sdk/STYLEGUIDE.md

 ✅ base64 ASCII (e.g. `.pem`) and binary (e.g. `.der`).

-## Use Quotation Marks for Error Messages in Text
+## Use Quotation Marks for Inline Error Messages in Text

 Enclose error messages in quotation marks when referring to them in text.
 Follow sentence-style capitalization.